 Tarocco Siciliano.
 Modiano, Italy.
-Stripped playing-tarot deck, Mediterranean suited, 65 single-headed cards.
+Stripped playing-tarot deck, Latin suited, 65 single-headed cards.
 Size: 51mm x 84mm.

 Deck make-up: